Anything I should know before using AutoPilot?

 When you're using AutoPilot Pause/Enable, if AutoPilot detects at any time during the cycle that less than 2% of your Budget is remaining, the campaigns on AutoPilot are paused until the next cycle or when your target budget is increased during the current cycle.

 When you're using AutoPilot Daily Pause/Enable, if AutoPilot detects at any time during the day that your campaigns have hit the ideal daily target, the campaigns on AutoPilot Daily are paused until the next day when they are reactivated.

 When you're using AutoPilot Pause Only, AutoPilot will never reactivate campaigns.
 YOU MUST ACTIVATE CAMPAIGNS MANUALLY.

-When you're using AutoPilot Pause/Enable, AutoPilot will reactivate campaigns on the first day of the next billing cycle or if the budget target is increased mid-cycle.
+When using AutoPilot Pause/Enable, AutoPilot will reactivate campaigns on the first day of the next billing cycle or if the budget target is increased mid-cycle.

 When you're using AutoPilot Daily Pause/Enable, AutoPilot will reactivate your campaigns each night as close to 12:01 AM as possible (assuming they were paused the day before).

 Will AutoPilot alert me when campaigns are paused?

 If your campaigns are on AutoPilot Pause Only or AutoPilot Pause/Enable, you will be alerted when AutoPilot takes action and changes the campaign status on your behalf.
 An email is sent with a summary of the paused campaigns and an alert appears in Shape.